Ask a question

 See how our managing directors and project teams develop a strategic CSR plan and engage and educate employees, customers and other stakeholders on initiatives for sustainable development, social and environmental benefits.

-What were the significant facts for Knauf Industries in 2021?
+What were the highlights for Knauf Industries in 2022?

 The company overview is presented in the infographic below.